 In addition, SWEPCO customers can benefit through improved customer service and real-time outage notification to SWEPCO for more seamless power restoration during outage events.

-SWEPCO is deploying advanced digital meters, known as smart meters, in parts of its Louisiana service territory.
+SWEPCO is deploying advanced digital meters, known as smart meters, to its Louisiana retail customers.

 The Advanced Metering System (AMS) uses advanced metering and secure wireless technology to provide timely and accurate meter reading data.
 Customers can use this data to better understand and manage their electricity usage.
 Instead of monthly data, customers will be able to see their usage in 15-minute intervals, which can provide customers with opportunities to save money through proposed pricing initiatives such as on demand response tariffs and energy conservation.

 - Personnel from contractor QUES or SWEPCO will perform the meter replacement work.
 They will be in uniform, in marked vehicles, with proper identification.

 - You do not need to be home.

 - Please provide clear access to your meter.